-Much like your doctor can determine your health based on your output, our ASE-certified technicians can gain insight into the health of your car based on the color of your exhaust smoke.
+Much like your doctor can determine your health based on your output, our ASE-certified professionals can understand the health of your car based on the color of your exhaust smoke.

 So what does the color of your exhaust smoke mean?
-Our Michigan auto experts answer four exhaust system questions regularly heard at our car shop in Grand Rapids.
+Our auto experts answer four exhaust system questions regularly heard at our car shop in Colorado Springs.

 Should my exhaust smoke be white?

-If the smoke in your exhaust is white and thin, it could be nothing to worry about.
-The heat heading through the pipes will often meet the condensation built up inside of your car’s exhaust system and create steam.
-Steam is not generally a problem.
+Thin, white exhaust smoke could be nothing to worry about.
+Often, the heat heading through the pipes will meet the condensation built up inside of your car’s exhaust system and create steam.

-On the other hand, thick, white exhaust smoke could be an issue.
+Thick, white exhaust smoke may indicate a problem.
 White exhaust smoke could indicate:

 - A cold engine